-The Board of Directors is responsible for the proposal for appropriations of the company's profit or loss.
+The Board of Directors is responsible for the proposal for appropriations of the society's profit or loss.

-The Board of Directors is responsible for the company's organisation and the administration of the company's affairs.
-This includes among other things continuous assessment of the company's financial situation and ensuring that the company's organisation is designed so that the accounting, management of assets and the company's financial affairs otherwise are controlled in a reassuring manner.
+The Board of Directors is responsible for the society's organisation and the administration of the society's affairs.
+This includes among other things continuous assessment of the society's financial situation and ensuring that the society's organisation is designed so that the accounting, management of assets and the society's financial affairs otherwise are controlled in a reassuring manner.

-The President shall manage the ongoing administration according to the Board of Directors' guidelines and instructions and among other matters take measures that are necessary to fulfil the company's accounting in accordance with law and handle the management of assets in a reassuring manner.
+The President shall manage the ongoing administration according to the Board of Directors' guidelines and instructions and among other matters take measures that are necessary to fulfil the society's accounting in accordance with law and handle the management of assets in a reassuring manner.